carson-g/hydroponics-email-bot/README.md

 ## Hydroponics Email Bot

 This is a Python bot that runs on my Raspberry Pi, sending me daily update emails on the water's pH level measured in my DIY hydroponics tower.
+My code is hydroponicsEmailBot.py, while grove_ph_sensor.py is code provided by the manufacturer.

 ## Additional Information